 The UM Center to Advance Chronic Pain Research (CACPR) arose from a strong foundation built on decades of successful pain research at the University of Maryland, Baltimore (UMB).
 It also arose by recognizing that the complex problem of chronic pain requires a broad perspective.
-The CACPR is a multidisciplinary center comprised of nationally and internationally renowned clinical and preclinical translational scientists whose principle research focus is on the physiological, genetic, and psychosocial underpinnings of the development and persistence of debilitating chronic pain conditions.
+The CACPR is a multidisciplinary center composed of nationally and internationally renowned clinical and preclinical translational scientists whose principal research focus is on the physiological, genetic, and psychosocial underpinnings of the development and persistence of debilitating chronic pain conditions.

-The mission of the CACPR is to cultivate and expand the cutting edge multidisciplinary pain research portfolio at the University of Maryland, Baltimore with the overarching goal of improved patient care and quality of life.
+The mission of the CACPR is to cultivate and expand the cutting-edge multidisciplinary pain research portfolio at the University of Maryland, Baltimore with the overarching goal of improved patient care and quality of life.
 We will achieve this goal by:

 - Advancing our knowledge related to the psychosocial, physiological, and genetic processes that underlie the development and persistence of pain.

 - Increasing the number and quality of multidisciplinary collaborative pain research projects.

 - Training the next generation of pain researchers at the postdoctoral and graduate levels.

 - Conducting randomized controlled clinical trials of pharmacological and nonpharmacological interventions to improve pain management across a variety of clinical pain conditions.

 - Encouraging new collaborations and novel research initiatives via seed funding to enable submission of multi-investigator research projects.